This is the "Home" page of the "Standards" guide.

 How do I identify which ones I need?

 There are many search tools on the internet to assist you in locating standards in your area of study.
-Some of these are listed on the page "Finding Standards".
+Some of them are listed on the page "Finding Standards".